Community College of Beaver County

 - For over 30 years, CCBC has proudly upheld its mission to provide accessible, affordable, high quality education and training to the citizens of Beaver County and surrounding areas.

-Listed among the top community colleges in Pennsylvania for:
+Community College of Beaver County places among the top 20% of community colleges in Pennsylvania for:

 - Category Attribute